scala/docs.scala-lang/contribute/hacker-guide.md

          scala>

-* Adding a macro to the `Predef` is a pretty involved task.
-For the reason of bootstrapping, you cannot just throw a macro into it.
-There is a more involved process here.
+* Adding a macro to the `Predef` object is a pretty involved task.
+Due to bootstrapping, you cannot just throw a macro into it.
+For this reason, the process is more involved.
 You might want to follow the way `StringContext.f` itself is added.
 In short, you need to define your macro under `src/compiler/scala/tools/reflect/` and provide no implementation in `Predef` (`def fn = macro ???`).
-Now you want to set up the wiring.
+Now you have to set up the wiring.
 Add the name of your macro to `src/reflect/scala/reflect/internal/StdNames.scala`, add the needed links to it to `src/reflect/scala/reflect/internal/Definitions.scala`, and finally specify the bindings in `src/compiler/scala/tools/reflect/FastTrack.scala`.
-If that explanation does not sound very clear, [here's](https://github.com/folone/scala/commit/59536ea833ca16c985339727baed5d70e577b0fe) an example of adding a macro.
+[Here's](https://github.com/folone/scala/commit/59536ea833ca16c985339727baed5d70e577b0fe) an example of adding a macro.

 ### Documentation